JeremyLikness/jeremylikness-blog/content/blog/2019-01-03_from-angular-to-blazor-the-health-app/index.md

 ## Deployment

 Client-side Blazor produces a set of static assets that can be served from any web platform.
 The only caveat is that the web server needs to understand the appropriate MIME types.
 I hosted this sample app in an extremely inexpensive instance of [Azure storage](https://jlik.me/ev6).

-If you wish to do the same, follow Anthony Chu’s excellent blog post: [Hosting a Blazor App in Azure Storage Static Websites](https://jlik.me/ev7).
+If you're curious about the steps involved, check out:

+{{<relativelink "/blog/2019-05-06_deploy-webassembly-from-github-toazure-storage-static-websites-with-azure-pipelines">}}

 ## Summary